gcallah/JohnGray/papers/callahan.md

 ## Straw Dogs

 *Straw Dogs* is one of Gray's best selling books.
+In it, the "gloomy Gray" comes to the forefront.
+A lot of this gloom turns on Gray's interpretation of Darwinism and his reading of its implications, but both are questionable.

-It opens with several curious assertions.

-First of all, he writes "Darwin teaches that species are only assemblies of genes, interacting at random with each other and their shifting environments" (2007, p.
+The book opens with several curious assertions.
+First, he writes "Darwin teaches that species are only assemblies of genes, interacting at random with each other and their shifting environments" (2007, p.
 3).

 But Darwin had no concept of genes at all.
 Mendel's work on genes was unknown to him, and was not incorporated into the mainstream of evolutionary theory until well after Darwin's death.
 And even if Gray is using "Darwin" as a synecdoche for "modern Darwinian theory," there is still a problem: in modern evolutionary theory, it is not true that evolution is purely random.
-As Richard Dawkins put it, evolution is "*not* a thoery of random chance.
+As Richard Dawkins put it, evolution is "*not* a theory of random chance.
 It is a theory of random mutation plus *nonrandom* cumulative natural selection" (1996, p.
 66).

-Gray next assigns Christianity a unique status among worldviews in believing that there is a significant difference between humans and other animals, and holds it thus responsible for Darwin's theory being at all controversial.
+Gray next assigns Christianity a unique status among worldreligions in believing that there is a significant difference between humans and other animals, and holds it thus responsible for Darwin's theory being at all controversial.
 However, quite clearly Judaism and Islam, sharing the Old Testament with Christianity, also differentiate humans from other animals.
 But then, so did Aristotle, giving humans a unique character as "the rational animal."
 True, in religions that